jscrane/uC-Makefile/README.md

 - path
 - term: starts terminal on SERIAL_PORT

-### avr and attiny variables and targets
+### avr and attiny

+targets:
 - program: writes sketch using a programmer
 - erase
 - bootloader

-When the programmer is `avrdude` there are some extra targets:
+when the programmer is `avrdude` there are some extra targets:
 - read-fuses
 - read-flash
 - read-eeprom
 - write-fuses
 - write-eeprom

-### attiny-specific Variables:
+### attiny-specific

-These variables correspond to menu options in the IDE:
+these variables correspond to menu options in the IDE:
 - BOARD_PINMAPPING: anew (old)
 - UPLOAD_VERIFY: noverify
 - UPLOAD_VERBOSE: quiet (verbose)